flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 - debug:
     - Additional error output and logs websocket traffic
+- font-size
+    - This defines the font size the printer out will use.
+    - Default is 19 but for smaller printouts (e.g. thermal printer) a smaller size may be required.
 - http-port:
     - This is the port you need to add to your URL in the browser to access the MCDU Web Interface.
     - E.g. 8125 for this URL: http://localhost:**==8125==**
-- websocket-port:
+- margin:
-    - The port where the MCDU Web Interface will communicate with the MCDU itself.
-    - ~~This is not the port you need to access the MCDU Web Interface with your browser.~~
-    - ~~We recommend to **only** change this if absolutely required (e.g. port is already occupied).
-See [Websocket Port](#websocket-port) for details.~~
+    - This defines the margins for the print out
 - no-printer:
     - To skip the prompt asking to choose a printer and not have a local printer configured.
 This option is required if you want to start the server without any manual interaction (e.g. starting it with the sim).
+- paper-size:
+    - This defines the paper size the printer out uses.
+    - See a list of all supported paper sizes below.
 - printer:
     - To skip the prompt asking to choose a printer and have a specific local printer configured.
 This option is required if you want to start the server without any manual interaction (e.g. starting it with the sim).
-- font-size
-    - This defines the font size the printer out will use.
-    - Default is 19 but for smaller printouts (e.g. thermal printer) a smaller size may be required.
-- paper-size:
+- websocket-port:
-    - This defines the paper size the printer out uses.
-    - See a list of all supported paper sizes below.
+    - The port where the MCDU Web Interface will communicate with the MCDU itself.
+    - ~~This is not the port you need to access the MCDU Web Interface with your browser.~~
+    - ~~We recommend to **only** change this if absolutely required (e.g. port is already occupied).
+See [Websocket Port](#websocket-port) for details.~~

 ??? info "Supported Paper Sizes (click to expand)"
     Based on this list: [PDFKIT Paper Sizes](https://pdfkit.org/docs/paper_sizes.html){target=new}